Yuri (Mexican singer): 2000–2009: Pop return and resurgence

-2010s (present)
+2010–present: Projects and Sony music return

 In 2010, under the production of Scott Erickson, Yuri releases the album Inusual, who got a gold record just two days after it was released.
 This record achieves success in countries like Chile and Mexico and from it comes the single "Arrepentida" and "Estoy Cansada", as well as some covers by Argentine singer Valeria Lynch.
 She also recorded the central theme of the Chilean TV series Infiltradas, entitled "Por el amor de un hombre", and was present at the Viña del Mar Festival in 2011 as a jury.

 On September 27, 2011, she released the album, Mi tributo al Festival, where she pays homage to the late OTI Festival.
 In this album, Yuri interprets in a masterful way the winning songs of this festival.
 The first single is "Ay amor", by singer-songwriter Ana Gabriel.
 Yuri released the second part of this album in 2012 using the song "El triste", popularized by José José, as a single.
 In the same year she was the host of a late night show aired on Saturdays of every month, called Una noche con Yuri for Televisa.

 In August 2014, Yuri announced her participation as coach of the fourth season of the Mexican version of The Voice alongside Ricky Martin, Laura Pausini and Julión Álvarez.
 In September of the same year, a second single titled "Duele" was released, playing alongside the Mexican band Reik.
 The same name album went on sale on April 14, 2015, in physical and digital record stores.

 In 2016, Yuri signs a new contract with Sony Music and starts working on her new album Yuri en Primera Fila, a record recorded live with her hits and new songs.
 In February 2017, the first unpublished single of the disc is released, entitled "Perdón".